fabianloewe/matter-docs/type-reopening.md

     ...    # New stuff for Syntax
 ```

-As a difference to Ruby, in Matter it is clear if a type \(here matter\) is reopened or newly defined.
-A matter name followed by a colon \(`:`\) always means the matter must already be defined somewhere.
+As a difference to Ruby, in Matter it is clear if a matter type is reopened or newly defined.
+A matter name followed by a colon \(`:`\) always means the matter type must already be defined somewhere.
 In our example [`Syntax`](//syntax/README.md) is a built-in type from inside of `Matter` which is the incredible base thing of everything and defined by the compiler \(so built-in, too\).

 Because our ancestor `Statement` is a descendant of `Matter` it also has [`Syntax`](//syntax/README.md) defined and thus it can be reopened in any other descendant of it.
 Sounds a bit compilcated?
 Here comes another example: